Suchada-pae/my-first-project/README.md

-   #### - The brief story of the Script appear on my site; I used these codes running on HTML:
+   #### - The story of the Script on the section area on Home page:

+I mentioned the story of the Script on the home page because it is a good place to tell the story to both new and regular followers to know how the band has the significant success in music industry.

+- I used these codes running on HTML:

           <div class="col-xs-12 col-sm-12 col-md-12 heading-content">